jarossnd/arch-linux-install-notes/arch-linux-install-uefi-grub-triple-boot.md

 The steps I tool to triple boot Windows, Windows, and Arch Linux.
 Each OS has it's own hard drive.
 I also installed both Windows OS's first prior to installing Arch Linux.

-> Note: This article assumes you are using a US keyboard layout and we will also be setting up swap as a file instead of a partition.
+> Note: This article assumes you are using a US keyboard layout.
 You should also read the official Arch installation guide https://wiki.archlinux.org/index.php/installation_guide.

 1. Set they keyboard
     - If you are not using a US Keyboard then you will need to set the appropriate keymap